Shadows Over Loathing

 - 25 % negative mentions

-The game is praised for its excellent optimization, featuring instant startup and loading times, smooth performance, and an efficient combat and companion system.
-Reviewers highlight it as a standout in contrast to other poorly optimized titles, delivering a solid overall experience.
+The game is praised for its excellent optimization, featuring instant startup and loading times, smooth performance, and an efficient use of computer resources.
+Reviewers highlight the well-optimized gameplay mechanics, including the combat and companion systems, contributing to a solid overall experience.

 “It starts up and loads games instantly, with instant loading times and smooth performance.”